Lorp/samsa/src/help/panel-axes.md

 In addition to the mandatory mappings, the custom `avar` mappings are also shown.
 As axis settings are adjusted, the green arrow shows the current axis location with its pre-normalized value pointing to its normalized value.

+Note how axis values between mapped values are mapped according to linear interpolation.

-Note that, because of the mandatory mappings, the minimum, default and maximum values cannot be remapped.
+Note also that, because of the mandatory mappings, the minimum, default and maximum values cannot be remapped.

 The values involved in `avar` mapping are shown if you hover the pointer over the diagram: